 Housed inside The 410 Speedshop along with Rogue Running, we are a one-stop shop for runners.
-We provide injury diagnosis, rehab, gait evaluation and training, sports massage, performance development, shoe recommendations, specialty footwear, and training groups suited to every type of runner.
+Our collaborative team provides injury evaluation, rehab, gait evaluation and training, sports massage, performance development, shoe recommendations, specialty footwear, and training groups suited to every type of runner.
 For more information please call 512-266-1000 ext 1 or visit us at www.RunLabAustin.com

 Injury assessment, running-specific rehab exercises and manual muscle work targeted at decreasing biomechanical load at the injured area, improving movement patterns, and decreasing risk of re-injury.

 Manual muscle work performed by industry-leading LMTs who all have over 10 years experience treating runners.

 Gait training, strength training, and movement pattern exercises targeted at increasing economy, improving speed, and increasing endurance in both new and experienced runners of every age and ability level.